AP source: Browns' Mayfield has torn labrum in left shoulder

 AP Sports Writer

-Mayfield will continue to play as long as the injury to his non-throwing shoulder doesn’t worsen, said the person who spoke on condition of anonymity because of the sensitivity of the situation.
+Mayfield will continue to start as long as the injury doesn’t worsen, said the person who spoke on condition of anonymity because of the sensitivity of the situation.

+It’s possible Mayfield could play the remainder of the season with the injury and then undergo a procedure.

-Mayfield hurt his shoulder while making a tackle after throwing an interception against Houston on Sept.
-21. He led the NFL in completion percentage after two games (81.6%) but has dropped to 65.5%.
+Mayfield hurt his shoulder while tackling Houston safety Justin Reid after throwing an interception against the Texans on Sept.
+19. He led the NFL in completion rate after two games (81.6%), but has dropped to 65.5%.

-Last week, Mayfield completed just 15 of 33 passes in a win over Minnesota.
-On Wednesday, he disclosed he has been wearing a harness on the shoulder and added “it shouldn’t” be bothering his passing ability.
+Last week, Mayfield was unusually inaccurate, completing just 15 of 33 passes in a win over Minnesota.
+On Wednesday, he disclosed he’s been wearing a harness on the shoulder and added “it shouldn’t” be bothering his passing ability.

+But the disclosure of the tear could explain some of Mayfield’s uneven play the past two weeks — wins over Chicago and Minnesota.

+Earlier this week, Browns coach Kevin Stefanski said he hasn’t noticed Mayfield being affected by the injury but didn’t provide any details of its severity.
+Stefanski is not scheduled to meet with reporters Thursday.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL